 Community Impact Grants support Bay Area programs within a 50-mile radius of our San Jose, California headquarters.
 Applications are by invitation only; however, organizations will have the opportunity to submit an initial information form for consideration.

 The eligibility quiz will help you determine whether your organization and program are aligned with our grant support program requirements.
-The link will be available by Feb 4th, 2019.

 Upon completion of the eligibility quiz, eligible organizations will be invited to submit an initial information form describing your proposal concept.
 Please note that this submission does not constitute a grant application.
 Information requested about your organization and program will help us determine whether your proposed program is aligned with Cisco's mission, strategic approach, and objectives.

 Due to the high volume of submissions, we will reach out only to those organizations whose programs are most aligned with our funding approach and criteria to explore potential partnerships.

 If a Cisco grant administrator determines that your organization's program is aligned with Cisco's mission, strategic approach, and objectives for grant support, you will receive an invitation to submit a full proposal to the online application.
 If further information is needed, a grant administrator will contact you.
 You can expect to hear from a grant administrator within one business quarter (3 months).

 IIF Screening: For FY19 funding opportunities, IIFs must be received no later than February 28, 2019.
 IIFs received after February 2019 will be screened for the FY20 program.

 Applications: For FY19 funding, invitations to apply will be sent out in March and completed applications are due mid-April, 2019.

 The maximum request amount for first-time grant recipients is US$50,000